University of Oxford, Worcester College: Classics 2:1

 Biography & Interests

-I am approaching my third year at Worcester College, Oxford, studying Classics (Latin & Ancient Greek).
+I am in my third year at Worcester College, Oxford, studying Classics (Latin & Ancient Greek).
 Having come from a state comprehensive where support was lacking, I know first-hand how individual mentoring sessions alongside a child’s determination and investment in their own education can propel them to high achievement.
 It was with this mentality that I went to teach in a state primary school in 2018.
 I was a Special Educational Needs teacher for a child aged 8, assisted in the Year 3 class, and part-led the breakfast, lunch and after school clubs.
 This role further inspired me to pursue mentoring as I saw the immense impact that encouragement and faith in an individual can have upon one child’s educational progress.

 Besides this I am passionate about sports and the arts.
 I participate in the netball and rounders teams for my college and in the University team for Eton Fives, which I took up at university and have since achieved a Half Blue.
 I also taught myself to ski on a ski season in 2016 and am currently pursuing an Ocean Diver qualification.
 I play the violin and enjoy singing and drama too, having done various ABRSM and LAMDA qualifications in the past.